Matching on Generalized Propensity Scores with Continuous Exposures: The Generalized Propensity Score Function

-The following Lemmas show that 1) the local weak unconfoundedness holds when we condition on the GPS, 2) the population average causal exposure-response function, that is our target estimand, is identifiable under Assumptions 1-4.
+The following Lemmas show that 1) the local weak unconfoundedness holds when we condition on the GPS, 2) the population average causal ERF, that is our target estimand, is identifiable under Assumptions 1-4.